Dr Anna Planedin

 About me

-Although I offer support for many different challenges, I specialize in working with people who are grappling with persistent pain, long-term illness, trauma, neglect, and sexual violence.
-Overall, I am interested in supporting clients with a range of issues including relationship difficulties, life transitions, addiction, disordered eating and boy dysmorphia, questions of identity, bereavement and loss, and depression/anxiety.
+Although I offer support for many different challenges, I specialize in working with people who are processing trauma, sex/sexuality-related concerns, life transitions, chronic pain, and relationship difficulties.
+Overall, I support clients with a range of issues including life transitions, addiction, disordered eating and body dysmorphia, questions of identity, bereavement and loss, and depression/anxiety.

-In my practice, I aim to create a space where you feel comfortable connecting with parts of yourself that don't otherwise have space to be heard and seen, such as the ones that hold shame or other taboo feelings.
+In my practice, I aim to foster a space where you feel comfortable connecting with parts of yourself that don't otherwise have space to be heard and seen, such as the ones that hold shame or other taboo feelings.
 This can take time and I trust your process - I believe staying with you lies at the heart of therapy.
+With individuals, I predominantly take a non-directive and collaborative approach that is most beneficial for those who wish to further their self-awareness and actively engage in the therapeutic process.
+With couples, I am a bit more directive according to the EFT approach, in which the therapist acts as a process consultant.

 We can use the space in different ways, depending on how you feel- you can explore and narrate the past, making links and bringing awareness to old and new stories; we can delve into a present issue such as challenges in a relationship or depression and anxiety in day-to-day life; we can also make some art if words aren't coming easily.
-I often call attention to the body, prompting exploration into sensations and feelings with the view that these are allies in healing.
+I often ask about what is happening in your body, as I see bodies as allies in healing even if we are often shut off or disconnected from their messages due to traumatic histories.
 Regardless of what our work looks like, it is my hope that you feel heard, understood and less alone, that you experience movement and relief, and that together we can help you reach a place where you feel safe and connected again.

 I work from a place of curiosity, compassion and openness.
-I bring an awareness of power and positionality into the room and am interested and curious about power differentials and ways they influence you/us.
+I bring an awareness of power and positionality, as I see these as influential factors in distress and forming relationship.
 I cater the way I work to your needs and check in frequently to adjust my approach if necessary.

 Training, qualifications & experience

 Prior to training as a therapist, I was a social worker in Canada and worked mostly with young people and women leaving abusive partners.
 While finishing my doctorate, I worked as a School Counsellor in a few Edinburgh schools.
-My doctorate of psychotherapy (DPsych) thesis investigated shame in sexual experience.
+My doctorate of psychotherapy thesis investigated shame in sexual experience using an assemblage of interview encounters with autoethnography.

 In recent years I've become more interested in persistent pain and chronic illness, and I engage in continuous learning about them.
 These invisible and often disabling realities can be isolating and alienating in that they're frequently met with misunderstanding and/or stigma.
 I view therapy as a space where we can reclaim and affirm the complexities and nuances of your experience that aren't received elsewhere.